wheelercj/til/content/posts/creating-custom-terminal-commands.md

 # This runs a Python program.
 The $args at the end sends any inputs for the command from
 # the terminal to the program.
 If all the inputs should be in one string, you can put
 # double quotes around it: "$args".
+Note that any inputs with commas on the command-line
+# will still need quotes around them for all the input to be in one string.
 function rand {
     py C:/Users/chris/Documents/programming/rand/main.py $args
 }